East Lincoln High School

 East Lincoln High School is a high school located in Denver, North Carolina.
 It is a part of the Lincoln County Schools district.
 The school was established in 1967.
-Its mascot is the Mustangs.
-The school colors are orange and green.
+East Lincoln's team name are the Mustangs, with the school colors being orange and green.

 Athletics

-East Lincoln team North Carolina High School Athletic Association (NCHSAA) state championships include:
+East Lincoln high school is a member of the North Carolina High School Athletic Association (NCHSAA).